Short but Comprehensive Guide on Welding Booth Design

 Fume Extraction Systems

 However, some gases must be collected closer to the ground, such as argon and CO2.
+You may also want to use hanging fume extraction arms in certain booths for added flexibility.

 Features